alexs2112/University-Notes/2023-Winter/ARKY328/Midterm 4.md

  - **The Rotunda**: Monumental domed temple to Zeus at the Palace of Galerius, Constantine would convert to a church
 	 - Decline of civic culture marked by rarity of new public secular buildings/inscriptions/statues, now dedicated to Christianity
 	 - Churches continue to be constructed or converted, mosaics remain advanced, Rotunda transformed and covered w/ mosaics
+	 - **Mosaics** remained advanced but largely similar to early imperial times
  - **Rise of the Kastra**: Fortified centers to house garrisons of militia and troops along with local admins, bishop, staff (castles)
 	 - Curiales leave the cities and insecurity builds, many cities shrink and are reduced only to central kastra
 	 - Forts come to represent small defended communities oriented around defense and Christian worship